Click Annual Financial Report - 31 March 2017.pdf to download.

 Trustees currently meet annually but applications for support are received throughout the year.
 Only those within the foundation's Mission are considered; applicants are reminded that projects should be innovative in nature with the potential to have a strategic impact in the field of Autism Spectrum Disorders.
 Research proposals should be aimed ultimately at determining causes of autism.
 Researchers should refer to the "Guidance: Application for a medical research grant" downloadable here.

-In the first instance a simple letter with outline proposal should be sent to Dame Stephanie Shirley at the registered address or emailed using our contact form.
+In the first instance a simple letter with outline proposal should be sent to Dame Stephanie Shirley at the registered address.

 The Shirley Foundation